memset0/github-cdn/readme.md

 # 🛰 Github CDN (Forked)

-> This repo is forked and under development for my own propose.
+> This repo is forked and currently under development for my own propose.
 All newly added features may not be supported stably, and they are listed as follows:
 >
 > * HTTP Proxy
 > * Private Mode (limited access)